Air

 levels of complexity:

-Simple systems designed for a
+Simple systems designed for a single room

-single room application will have one
+application will have one outdoor unit and one

-These are known as single split
+indoor unit.
+These are known as single split air

-air conditioners
+conditioners

-The other options are multi-split air
+Other options are multi-split air conditioner where

-serves multiple indoor units.
+one outside unit serves multiple indoor units.

 What is Split System